muaz-khan/WebRTC-Experiment/Pluginfree-Screen-Sharing/README.md

 Use your browser to share content of screen in High-Quality (HD) format with one or more users!

+**Firefox Nightly?** Make sure that you are using Firefox Nightly and you enabled: `media.getusermedia.screensharing.enabled` flag from `about:config` page.
+You also need to add your domain in `media.getusermedia.screensharing.allowed_domains` flag.

 This WebRTC experiment uses a chrome extension:

 * https://chrome.google.com/webstore/detail/screen-capturing/ajhifddimkapgcifgcodmmfdlknahffk